 Ancient petroglyphs (that were not obvious; you have to look for them!)

 And remains of an old Spanish mission that dates back to the 1780s:

-From there we ambled down the “trail”.
+From there, we ambled down the “trail.”
 The USFS conducts auto tours in this area every Saturday during peak season.
-The well maintained dirt road from the mission definitely showed this use.
+The well-maintained dirt road from the mission showed this use.

-The reason for this well maintained road was the most-well known highlight of the canyon: the largest collection of dinosaur prints in North America.
+The reason for this well-maintained road was the most-well known highlight of the canyon: the most extensive collection of dinosaur prints in North America.